 Inconel 718 Threaded Rod

-A precipitation-hardenable nickel-chromium alloy combines corrosion resistance and high strength with outstanding.
-The alloy has excellent creep-rupture strength at temperatures to 1300°F (700°C).
-Used in gas turbines, rocket motors, spacecraft, nuclear reactors, pumps, and tooling.
+Inconel 718 is the most common grade of the hardenable Inconels.
+This precipitation-hardened nickel-chromium alloy combines outstanding corrosion resistance and high strength at elevated temperatures.
+The alloy is a about 2x as strong as Inconel 625 having excellent creep-rupture strength at temperatures to 1300°F (700°C).
+Inconel 718 is often used in gas turbines, rocket motors, spacecraft, nuclear reactors, pumps, and tooling.

 Inconel 725 Threaded Rod

-A nickel-chromium-molybdenum-niobium alloy that is highly resistant to corrosion and is age hardenable for extremely high strength.
+A nickel-chromium-molybdenum-niobium age-hardenable alloy that has essentially the same corrosion resistance as Inconel 625, but with a strength of that is twice that of annealed Inconel 625.
 The strength of this alloy is developed by heat treatment to achieve high ductility and toughness.
 The alloy is resistant to hydrogen embrittlement and stress-corrosion cracking as well.

-A Ni-Cr Alloy Known For Its Corrosion Resistant Properties
+A Ni-Cr Alloy Known For Its Corrosion Resistance and High Temperature Stability